stenzek/duckstation/README.md

  - Run `flatpak install org.duckstation.DuckStation`.

 Use `flatpak run org.duckstation.DuckStation` to start, or select `DuckStation` in the launcher of your desktop environment.
 Follow the Setup Wizard to get started.

 ### macOS

-Universal MacOS builds are provided for both x64 and ARM64 (Apple Silicon).
+Universal macOS builds are provided for both x86_64 (Intel) and ARM64 (Apple Silicon).

-MacOS Big Sir (11.0) is required, as this is also the minimum requirement for Qt.
+macOS Big Sur (11.0) is required, as this is also the minimum requirement for Qt.

 To download:
  - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-mac-release.zip`.
  - Extract the zip by double-clicking it.
- - Open DuckStation.app, optionally moving it to your desired location first.
+ - Open `DuckStation.app`, optionally moving it to your desired location first.
  - Depending on GateKeeper configuration, you may need to right click -> Open the first time you run it, as code signing certificates are out of the question for a project which brings in zero revenue.

 ### Android

 You will need a device with armv7 (32-bit ARM), AArch64 (64-bit ARM), or x86_64 (64-bit x86).
 64-bit is preferred, the requirements are higher for 32-bit, you'll probably want at least a 1.5GHz CPU.